chaoss/wg-evolution/ROADMAP.md

-We need a way to know which metrics are implemented by CHAOSS projects, a kind of a dashboard or tables in a document where people can quickly understand wich metrics are already implemented.
+We need a way to know which metrics are implemented by CHAOSS projects, a kind of a dashboard or tables in a document where people can quickly understand which metrics are already implemented.

 * We are aiming at lists of concrete implementations of CHAOSS metrics in Augur and GrimoireLab.